-Learn how to make Easy Chicken Carbonara, a classic Italian dish that combines the richness of creamy pasta with the savory goodness of chicken.
+Let's make Chicken Carbonara, a classic Italian dish that combines the richness of creamy pasta with the savory goodness of chicken.
 It’s comforting, filling, and all-around scrumptious.
-The flavors in this dish are a perfect match, with the salty bacon and parmesan cheese complementing the tender chicken and creamy sauce, all made from scratch.
+This has quickly become a family staple we all love it so much!

 This is a classic recipe that can be enjoyed year-round, but it's especially satisfying during fall and winter months.
 Make this pasta dish as a weeknight family meal or a special occasion.

-- Diced Chicken- Thaw frozen chicken the night before in the refrigerator, or use fresh chicken and cut into small 1 inch by 1 inch cubes for easy cooking and eating.
+- Diced Chicken- Thaw frozen the chicken the night before in the refrigerator, or use fresh chicken and cut into small 1 inch by 1 inch cubes for easy cooking and eating.
+I set an alarm the night before so I don't forget to thaw the chicken!

-- Bacon(Optional, Not Picture)- For extra flavor and a more traditional Carbonara Pasta dish add in chopped cooked bacon.
+- Bacon(Optional, Not Pictured)- For extra flavor and a more traditional Carbonara Pasta dish add in chopped cooked bacon.
+We love making this a chicken bacon pasta.

 - Linguine Pasta- While you are free to use any style of pasta your family likes, we love the look and functionality of linguine pasta.